Research

 Book Chapters

 Emily Elia.
+2024.
 “Corruption, Gender, and Elections: The Presence of Female Candidates on Party Lists After Corruption Scandals in Chile and Uruguay.”
 In Handbook on Gender and Corruption, ed.
 Tiffany D. Barnes and Emily Beaulieu Bacchus.
-Forthcoming.
+Edward Elgar Publishing.

 Working Papers